Llangrannog

 Llangrannog (/cy/; sometimes spelt as Llangranog) is a village and community in Ceredigion, Wales, 6 mi southwest of New Quay.
 It lies in the narrow valley of the River Hawen, which falls as a waterfall near the middle of the village.
 Llangrannog is on the Wales Coast Path.
+The community contains the hamlet Pigeonsford.

 Demographics

 Population

 According to the 2011 census, Llangrannog's population was 775.
 This was a 2.6% decrease since the 796 people noted in 2001.
 It is estimated that Llangrannog's population decreased further to 759 in 2019.

 Welsh language

 The 2011 census showed 46.5% of the town's population could speak Welsh, a fall from 51.8% in 2001.

 Geography

 The large rock between Llangrannog and Cilborth Beaches is Carreg Bica, a stack of Ordovician rock weathered by the sea, one of many along the coastline.
 A large piece of Carreg Bica fell away some years ago.

 Llangrannog's beach has received Blue Flag beach status.
 An RNLI lifeguard service is provided.
 Two streams flow down the beach to the sea - the Hawen and the smaller Nant Eisteddfa.
 There is a waterfall on the Hawen, known as Y Gerwn.
 Located within the community is the tiny island of Ynys Lochtyn.